miklevin/Pipulate.com/software.md

 word fails.
 Python builds on some very well designed principles or assumptions.
 A good example is that files are your #1 means of organizing, and files can
 ***import*** other files whose contents get automatically bundled up into a neat and tidy ***namespace***.
+For example, let's say you have a file on your drive name:

     foo.py

-And the foo.py contains the following code:
+And the contents of the Python text-file named foo.py is only the following single line of code:

 ```python
 bar = 123
 ```

-...then if you import foo.py into filename.py, you have access to the "bar" value in foo's "namespace".
+...then if you import foo.py into filename.py, you have access to the ***bar*** value in foo's ***namespace***.
+A namspace is a space for names.
+The same names can exist in different namespaces without colliding with each other.
+If you want to simplify it, think of it in terms of each namespace being a different universe in the multiverse (you youth!).
 This will all make sense to you shortly.
 Given foo.py and filename.py are in the same folder, Here's the contents of filename.py that loads bar's values:

 ```python
 import foo